dbk91/blog/src/pages/dealing-with-cors-in-application-development/index.md

 Receiving these headers indicates that it is both okay for a script from any domain to hit the endpoint and for authentication cookies to be sent up.
 So this means that if the user is logged in to your service with a cookie and they get a script from a malicious domain, that domain can request resources from your API and steal user data.
 That's why it might be a good idea to be as explicit as possible to list only the domains you want your scripts to request.

-Keep in mind that this vulnerability is essentially Cross-site request forgery.
-However, do not rely exclusively on CORS to protect your endpoints.
-If you use cookies, definitely enforce XSRF protection where you can.
+Keep in mind that this kind of vulnerability can be prevented by protecting against Cross-site request forgery.
+Although browser's can protect users credentials from being sent to the server, you should consider implementing protection against cross-site request forgery regardless if the endpoint is called with the same-origin or from a different one.

 ### Access-Control-Allow-Methods